Truth in Small Bites Is Truth Nonetheless

 No Pills on an Empty Stomach

 You already know that when you don’t eat, it’s harder to stomach what comes next.
-You don’t have to be a dog parent sneaking pills into lumps of peanut butter, or Mary Poppins herself to know that a spoonful of sugar helps medicine go down.
+You don’t have to be a dog owner sneaking pills into lumps of peanut butter or Mary Poppins with a nursery full of children to know that a spoonful of sugar helps medicine go down.

 A Handful at a Time

 The Israelites moved on from manna eventually.
-When they arrived in the Promised Land, they discovered “a land of wheat, barley, vines, figs, and pomegranates; a land of olive oil and honey” (Deut.
+When they arrived in the promised land, they discovered “a land of wheat, barley, vines, figs, and pomegranates; a land of olive oil and honey” (Deut.
 8:8), and they no longer needed the meals that sustained them in the desert.
-In both places, but in different ways, God gave food, and they ate.
+In both places—but in different ways—God provided food, and they ate.

-Eventually, you’ll move on, too.
-You’ll have more time or more capacity for bigger meals, more time you can spend in God’s Word.
-But this month, snack on Scripture: standing up, sitting down, in the middle of the night, or on the move.
+Eventually, you’ll move on too—finding more time or greater capacity for bigger meals, and more moments to spend in God’s Word.
+But for now, snack on Scripture: standing up, sitting down, in the middle of the night, or on the move.
 Later, you can linger at the table.
-For now, keep eating, one bite at a time—and may even the smallest handful of truth be a feast for your soul.
+For now, keep eating—one bite at a time—and may even the smallest handful of truth become a feast for your soul.

 About the Author